opengeospatial/OGC-Web-API-Guidelines/README.md

 [Follow the discussion on GitHub Issue 8 ](https://github.com/opengeospatial/OGC-Web-API-Guidelines/issues/8)

-This where the fun begins
+This where the fun begins.
+The radical idea behind the '?' concept is that everything **left** of the **'?'** (the path design) should be identical regardless of the kind of resource and that everything **right** of the **'?'** may introduce domain specific aspects.

-query-string parameters should be used to select a resource(s) based on the(ir) characteristics
+The query-string parameters should be used to select a resource(s) based on the(ir) characteristics - aka filter

     /v1/features/highways?id=A8 => returns highway A8
     /v1/features/highways?id=A8,A9 => returns highways A8 and A9

-But what if you select on a resource instance?
+But what if you select on a resource instance and add a filter parameter?

     /v1/features/highways/A8?id=A8